open5e/open5e/source/equipment/magic-items/rod-of-alertness.rst

 60-foot radius and dim light for an additional 60 feet.
-While in that bright light, you and any creature that is friendly to you gain a +1 bonus to AC and saving throws and can sense the location of any invisible hostile creature that is also in the bright light.
+While in that bright light, you and any creature that is friendly to you gain a +1 bonus to AC and saving throws and can sense the location of any :ref:`srd:invisible` hostile creature that is also in the bright light.

 The rod's head stops glowing and the effect ends after 10 minutes, or when a creature uses an action to pull the rod from